Vishal-Vashisht/django-movie-collection-api/readme.md

 # For testing can use this otherwise change this
 SECRET_KEY = 'django-insecure-8yjg1)b$2=6gpv6)62)re+-t*)8o0w%#j6o=nqyzcw3j7%sk(q'

-# Get the below variables from Assignment document
+# Get the below variables from Example env file document
 MOVIE_API =
 MOVIE_API_PASSWORD =
+MOVIE_API_USERNAME =

 # If using docker can set to 'redis' for in memory leave the field blank
 CACHE_BACKEND =